xissy/node-stanford-simple-nlp/README.md

     $ npm install stanford-simple-nlp

-**Important!** You should download `stanford-corenlp-3.2.0-models.jar` file to `jar/` folder.
-You can download the file from [here](https://www.dropbox.com/s/z2tmwnde276wmbu/stanford-corenlp-3.2.0-models.jar).
-This file couldn't be pushed to github & npm because of its too big size(about 200MB).
+**Important!** You should download `stanford-corenlp-full-2013-06-20.zip` file and unzip to `jar/` folder.
+You can download the file from [here](http://nlp.stanford.edu/software/stanford-corenlp-full-2013-06-20.zip).
+This file couldn't be pushed to github & npm because of its too big size(about 223MB).

 ## Usage